delabassee/java-lab/lab10-instanceof.md

    response.send(keynote);
 ```

-Then, `instanceof` is used to test the actual type of the session, and based on this type, the logic to create the details will be slightly different.
-So this logic is repeated for the 3 session types, Keynote, Lecture, and Lab using a "`if … else if …`" chain.
+Then, the `instanceof` operator is used to test the actual type of the session object.
+Based on this type (Keynote, Lecture, or Lab), the logic to create the details will be slightly different, so this logic is repeated multiple times using a "`if … else if …`" chain.

 If you zoom on the `instanceof` pattern, you will notice some verbosity as the type, Keynote in this example, is repeated 3 times.
-First for the actual `instanceof` test and then for the casting when a new intermediate locale variable is created.
+First for the actual `instanceof` operator, and then for the casting and the instantiation of the new temporary variable.
+It's the usual "instanceof-and-cast" idiom.

 ```
 if (s instanceof Keynote) {